 Many people do not even think that there are different kinds of cherries.
 The most common sort of cherry is Somei Yoshino.
 It has large white magnificent flowers, but there are also varieties with pink flowers.

-A tattoo with the image of cherry blossoms is often chosen by women.
-Such sketches commonly are executed in color, on different parts of the body.
 There is one more very important fact, it turns out that such tattoos are suitable only for adult women, while Sakura is no good for young ladies!
 If they wear such tattoos, their life and youth can be as short as the flowering of this Japanese wood.

 Once a proud and fearsome God offered Goddess of the Sun’s grandson Ninigi to marry one of his daughters.
 The elder called High Rock, she was not beauty, but was reliable and wise.
 The younger daughter was named Blooming; she was beautiful and fragile, like a delicate flower.